ombori/grid-docs/console/releasenotes/README.md

 - allow delete only for users with installation delete permission

 ### Builds
-- hide delete option when user has no permission remove a build (i.e viewer role)
+- hide delete option when user has no permission to remove a build (i.e viewer role)
 - hide app build link for non-pwa and non-mobile-pwa type installations (i.e. edge app installations)
-- show deployment environments but disable deploy
+- show deployment environments but disable deploy button when a user has no permission to remove a build (i.e viewer role)

 ### Devices
-- Hide the tunnel link to only visible to users with device update permission
+- Make tunnel links only visible to users with device update permission
 - Hide delete button when user has no device delete permission

 ### Networking - Network Whitelist
-- Disallow settings update to only users with network whitelist update permission
+- Allow settings update to only users with network whitelist update permission

 ## 2024-04-18
 ### Installations